wez/wezterm/docs/config/lua/wezterm/font.md

 *Since: nightly builds only*

-It is now possible to specify both font weight and font stretch:
+It is now possible to specify both font weight and font stretch when matching fonts:

 * `stretch` - specifies the font stretch to select.
 The default value is `"Normal"`, and possible values are `"UltraCondensed"`, `"ExtraCondensed"`, `"Condensed"`, `"SemiCondensed"`, `"Normal"`, `"SemiExpanded"`, `"Expanded"`, `"ExtraExpanded"`, `"UltraExpanded"`.
 * `weight` - specifies the weight of the font with more precision than `bold`.
 The default value is `"Regular"`, and possible values are `"Thin"`, `"ExtraLight"`, `"Light"`, `"DemiLight"`, `"Book"`, `"Regular"`, `"Medium"`, `"DemiBold"`, `"Bold"`, `"ExtraBold"`, `"Black"`, and `"ExtraBlack"`.
 * `bold` - has been superseded by the new `weight` parameter and will be eventually removed.
 For compatibility purposes, specifying `bold=true` is equivalent to specifying `weight="Bold"`.

-Font weight matching will find the closest matching weight that is equal of heavier to the specified weight.
+These parameters are passed to the system font locator when resolving the font, which will apply system-specific rules to resolve the font.

+When resolving fonts from [font_dirs](../config/font_dirs.md), wezterm follows CSS Fonts Level 3 compatible font matching, which tries to exactly match the specified attributes, but allows for locating a close match within the specified font family.

 ```lua
 local wezterm = require 'wezterm';